artemlevinh/Movie-Review-Classification-with-Deep-Learning-/README.md

 - Load the data and split it into training and testing sets: X_train, X_test, y_train.

-### 2. Preprocess data using Sklearn TFIDF Vectorizer
-- Use the Sklearn TFIDF Vectorizer to preprocess the text data.
-Sklearn TFIDF Vectorizer helps in converting text data into a numerical format that machine learning algorithms can understand and process.
+### 2. Data Visulaization and Preprocessing
+-In the exploratory data analysis (EDA) phase, we visualizes the class balance, review lengths, and word frequency per class for movie reviews.
+We CountVectorizer to analyze word frequency, matplotlib and seaborn for plotting, and WordCloud to generate a visual representation of word frequency.
+- Defines a custom tokenizer using NLTK's WordNet lemmatizer and a TF-IDF vectorizer.
+It preprocesses text data by tokenizing, lemmatizing, and removing stopwords, then fits the vectorizer to the training data and transforms both the training and test data into TF-IDF features.
 - Write and save a preprocessor function for later use.

-In the exploratory data analysis (EDA) phase, we analyzed the class balance of the movie reviews dataset to understand the distribution of positive and negative reviews.
-Additionally, we examined the distribution of review lengths to gain insights into the length of reviews in the dataset.
-Furthermore, we explored the word frequency per class to identify the most common words used in positive and negative reviews.

 ### 3. Fit model on preprocessed data
 - Fit RNN, LSTM, and  on the preprocessed data.